Bolt Size Chart 2026: Diameter, Length & Thread Types

 Imperial Thread Types (UNC, UNF, and More)

 Imperial bolts are measured using threads per inch (TPI) rather than millimeter pitch.
 Understanding TPI is essential for matching bolts with compatible nuts or tapped holes.
-Choosing the correct imperial thread type, such as UNC or UNF, ensures a proper fit, prevents thread damage, and provides a strong, secure connection in any assembly.
+Selecting the right imperial thread type among others, including UNC or UNF, will guarantee appropriate fit, avoid the damage of threads, and offer high-quality and solid connection in any assembly.

 Common Imperial Thread Types